cambridge-ceu/csd3/applications/peer.md

 ## OUTRIDER

-We can also check if it works under the module we usually use.
+We can also check if it works under a module, e.g., `ceuadmin/R`, which we usually use.
 The following script is extracted from `vigette("OUTRIDER")`.

 ```r
 ctsFile <- system.file('extdata', 'KremerNBaderSmall.tsv', package='OUTRIDER')